What is a “homegrown” product data system?

 Saving time and money over the lifetime of the PIM

-When you choose a PIM platform like inriver, you get a product that has been crafted over many years and deployments to solve an array of problems.
+When you choose an established PIM platform, you get a product that has been crafted over many years and deployments to solve an array of problems.
 You also get a team of experts on the platform side who understand the product.

 Alternatively, homegrown systems require continuous R&D that your company can’t anticipate and likely didn’t budget for.
 And if the subject matter expert for your homegrown system leaves the company, so does all your IP.

-With an established PIM platform, you’re benefitting from all previous implementations, all global PIM clients, and all the problems and solutions that have arisen over the life of that product.
+With PIM software, you’re benefitting from all previous implementations, all global PIM clients, and all the problems and solutions that have arisen over the life of that product.

 PIM companies continually invest in R&D and their products.
 They continually learn and grow and push updates to their software.
 That means you can focus on what you need to do—getting products to market faster and earning more money through ecommerce.